Parent page: Draftsman Objects

 The tabular frame object applies a specialized range of symbols, tolerance values and location references to specify acceptable manufacturing imperfections as defined by the ASME Y14.5-2009 Dimension and Tolerancing standard.
 Draftsman Datum Feature objects are used as reference locations in placed Feature Control Frames.
 See Applied Geometric Tolerances for information on a number of basic examples.

 The graphic style and dimensioning/tolerancing attributes for a placed Feature Control Frame are definable in the Properties panel.
-Multiple definition rows may be added to the frame in the Selected Element region of the Properties panel.
+Multiple definition rows may be added to the frame in the Selected Element section of the Properties panel.

 Feature Control Frame objects are available for placement in the Draftsman Editor as follows: